What is HALT testing?

 - How far the product can be pushed until it is destroyed

 HALT testing standards

 There is no specific HALT testing standard because it depends on the device being tested’s individual characteristics.

 You will find a HALT component to certain standards relevant to the product or component being tested or certain manufacturers also have their own as you can see here from GM.

 IEST-RP-PR003: HALT AND HASS also provides some generic information about the testing to be conducted.

 - Originally developed for electronics containing printed circuits, HALT can be used to test almost any product or component type if a suitable process can be put in place that uncovers failure modes.

 - Although this is a test to destruction, only a few samples are required.

 More reliability tests to read about

-Listen to more discussion about reliability testing
+Read and listen to more about HALT and reliability testing